sensel/morph-docs/docs/api.md

 ## How the Sensor Works

-If you want to use the API to create your own programs that interact with the Morph, it’s important to have a basic understanding of how the Sensel Morph detects gestures, how it interprets the data, and how your computer gets information from the sensor.
+If you want to use the API to create your own programs that interact with a Sensel pressure sensor, it’s important to have a basic understanding of how the sensor detects gestures, how it interprets the data, and how your computer gets information from the sensor.

 #### The sensels

-The Morph’s high resolution sensor is made of a grid of 185x105 individual pressure sensors, or ‘sensels.’
-When a contact is made, several sensels are activated, with each having its own pressure reading.
+A Sensel device is made up of a grid of individual pressure sensors, or _sensels_.
+In the case of the Morph, the high resolution sensor is made of a grid of 185 columns x 105 rows of sensels.
+When a contact is made, several sensels are activated, with each having its own pressure reading, combined to generate touch events.

 #### The force image

 Similar to a monitor’s pixels or a camera’s CCD, the varying levels of pressure sensels form an image.
-This matrix of values is buffered on the Morph’s microprocessor, waiting for retrieval from a computer.
+This matrix of values is buffered on the device’s microprocessor, waiting for retrieval from a computer.

 #### Contacts

 But wait, there’s more!
-The microprocessor on the Morph also analyzes the image using computer vision techniques to identify individual touches, the force of each individual touch, the size, and more.
+The microprocessor also analyzes the image using computer vision techniques to identify individual touches, the force of each individual touch, the size, and more.
 You don’t need to process the raw data, you just need to fetch it from each frame using the API.

 #### Polling